darlaw/parent/README.md

 * courses: contains projects that I completed for a specific course.

-* analyses: contains analyses I performed freely available data the I found.
+* analyses: contains analyses I performed on freely available data.
 The type of analysis performed is dependent on the nature of the data.